Medblog69/Final-report/README.md

 To gain an understanding of the incident's life cycle, your goals for your review are as follows:

 Goal 1: Identify exactly what happened.
+Goal 2: Identify when it happened.

+Goal 3: Identify the response actions that the company took.
+Goal 4: Identify future recommendations.

+Questions & answers :
+1 - Question 1
+What type of security incident has affected the organization?  / The organization was affected by a security incident involving data theft.
+2 - Question 2
-Goal 2: Identify when it happened.   answer :The investigation section of the final report includes an explanation of the Root Cause of the Incident, which was a vulnerability in the e-commerce web application.
+Which section of the Report includes an explanation of the Root Cause of the Incident? / The investigation section of the final report includes an explanation of the Root Cause of the Incident, which was a vulnerability in the e-commerce web application.

-Goal 3: Identify the response actions that the company took.   answer :

-Goal 4: Identify future recommendations.   answer :
+3 - Question 3
+What did the attack use to exploit the e-commerce web application flaw? / The attack used forced browsing to exploit the vulnerability in the e-commerce web application.
+Web server logs were used to investigate the security incident.
+4- Question 4
+What recommendations has the organization implemented to prevent such situations from happening again in the future? / Implement routine vulnerability analysis and Implement access control mechanisms